sweattep/modern_quotes/README.md

 >You will not solve any problem by settling

 >I could do a lot better if you got me a real actor to work with.

+>With some people, it's become an issue.
+I've had people look at me with total shock.
+Particularly if they hear my voice, because they think that all Black people have a voice that sounds a certain way, and they know it.
+And I sit there and go, "Oh yeah?
+Well, sorry, I don't"